rhlobo/bigtempo/README.rst

 Dependencies
 ------------

     Both the installation methods above should take care of dependencies on its own, automatically.

-The only direct dependency we have to run it, is the pandas_ library.
+The pandas_ library is the only direct dependency the package has.
 You should visit its page to find out what it depends on.
 For best results, we recommend installing optional packages as well.

 If you want to run the package tests, or enjoy its testing facilities, you'll need: